jelic98/raf_nlp/README.md

 ### Other

 * find n maximums instead of sorting whole array
-* add pmi to track context connections to avaid list context contains
+* add pmi to track context connections to avaid bst context contains
 * scan vocabulary if word is not found in the map
 * sort vocabulary by frequency for faster retrievals
 * iterative functions for bst